 SDRC Executive Committee Nominees

-There are 14 nominees in total.
+There are 9 nominees in total.
 Please use the link you will have received by email to cast your vote.
-You can cast a maximum of five (5) votes.
-Any ballot which votes more than five times will not be used.
+You can cast a maximum of three (3) votes.
+Any ballot which votes more than three times will not be used.

 - One for Social and Population